Water Chemistry Water Chemistry — Do I Need pH Up and Down for Pool? Essential pH Guide

 Understanding When You Might Need Only One Product

-Trichlor tablet users often need only pH Up because trichlor is acidic (pH around 2.8) and continuously lowers pool pH.
+Trichlor tablet users often need only pH Up because trichlor is acidic (pH around 2.8 when dissolved) and continuously lowers pool pH.
 If you're using a chlorinator or floater with trichlor tablets as your primary sanitizer, you'll likely need to raise pH regularly.

 Liquid chlorine users usually need pH Down because liquid chlorine (sodium hypochlorite) has a pH around 13 and raises pool pH with each addition.
-Commercial liquid chlorine can increase pH by 0.1-0.2 units per gallon added to a 20,000-gallon pool.
+Commercial liquid chlorine bumps pH up slightly when added, but the effect is small and largely reverses as the chlorine is used up (it's close to pH-neutral over time), though actual increase depends on current pH and total alkalinity levels.

 Natural Alternatives and Cost-Saving Options

 You can use some household products as pH adjusters, though commercial pool chemicals are usually more convenient.
-Baking soda (sodium bicarbonate) raises both pH and total alkalinity, making it useful when both are low.
+Baking soda (sodium bicarbonate) mainly raises total alkalinity with only a small effect on pH, so use it when alkalinity is low (to raise pH specifically, use soda ash).
 Use 1.5 pounds per 10,000 gallons to raise total alkalinity by 10 ppm.

 Washing soda (sodium carbonate) is chemically identical to pool pH Up and often costs less at grocery stores.
 Ensure it's pure sodium carbonate without additives.
 Muriatic acid from hardware stores is typically less expensive than pool-specific pH Down products and works identically.